olitrussle/trussle.github.io/_posts/2016-06-08-emergency.markdown

 This had a few issues:

 - The whole development team was interrupted for any issue, to figure out who should look at it.
-- Experts are a dangerous thing: they mean that parts of the system were only understood by a sinlge person in the team.
+- Experts are a dangerous thing: they mean that parts of the system were only understood by a single person in the team.
 If they were to be hit with an industry-standard bus, we'd lose any knowledge of the system.
 The Way We Did Things Before™ made this isolation worse.

 At one of our retrospectives we decided we needed to change this.
 So we did what any reasonable company would do: we bought a stuffed cat-unicorn hybrid.